asyncjs/async-website/_posts/2022-11-10-international-show-n-tell-2022.md

 You will be able to join us in-person, or online (via Zoom).

-If you're thinking of joining us in-person, please sign up to the event on [meetup.com](https://www.meetup.com/async-web-tech-meetup/events/289172125/).
+If you're thinking of joining us in-person, please sign up to the event on [meetup.com][meetup].
 We also highly recommend you sign up to the [Async Slack](https://join.slack.com/t/asyncjs/shared_invite/zt-1aguxx86q-XjF_yWcFoJ8fyYYzoqgDaQ) for more info, and updates.

-\*\*This event is being held on the second Thursday of the month to coincide with ffconf (instead of the first Thursday), and we may book a different venue with more space if it seems that we're getting more attendees than we could comfortably fit in the usual venue ([Spaces, Trafalgar Place](https://www.spacesworks.com/brighton/trafalgar-place/)).
-Make sure you're set to attend on Meetup and [join our Slack](https://join.slack.com/t/asyncjs/shared_invite/zt-1aguxx86q-XjF_yWcFoJ8fyYYzoqgDaQ) for updates.

 [showntell-2010]: http://asyncjs.com/showntell3/
 [showntell-2011]: http://asyncjs.com/international2011/